When Identity Overrides Incentives: Representational Choices as Governance Decisions in Multi-Agent LLM Systems: Discussion

 \subsection{Personas Constrain Strategic Behavior and Bias Equilibrium Selection}

-As shown in Section~\ref{sec:persona_suppress_res}, personas prevent models from achieving payoff-optimal equilibria in Tragedy-dominant scenarios, with equilibrium rates remaining near zero across models (Fig.~\ref{fig:nash_rates}) despite explicit payoff information.
-At the same time, as shown in Section~\ref{sec:eq_selection_res}, personas bias equilibrium selection toward Green Transition outcomes: with personas present, nearly all Nash equilibria correspond to Green Transition (Fig.~\ref{fig:equilibrium_selection}), even in Tragedy-dominant scenarios where Tragedy is payoff-optimal.
-Removing personas enables Qwen models to select Tragedy equilibrium, while Llama and Mistral remain locked into Green selection regardless of condition.
+As shown in Section~\ref{sec:persona_suppress_res}, personas prevent models from reaching payoff-optimal equilibria in Tragedy-dominant scenarios, with equilibrium rates remaining near zero across models (Fig.~\ref{fig:nash_rates}) despite explicit payoff information.
+As shown in Section~\ref{sec:eq_selection_res}, personas bias equilibrium selection toward Green Transition outcomes: with personas present, over 99\% of Nash equilibria correspond to Green Transition (Fig.~\ref{fig:equilibrium_selection}), even in Tragedy-dominant scenarios where Tragedy is payoff-optimal.
+Removing personas enables Qwen models to select the Tragedy equilibrium, while Llama and Mistral remain locked into the Green selection regardless of condition.
+Personas are design choices that fundamentally alter system behavior.
+They shape both whether equilibrium is reached and which equilibrium is selected.
+Prior work finds that role prompts systematically bias strategic decision-making in LLMs \cite{neumann_2025_position_is_power,herr_2024_strategic_decision_makers_bias,hu_etal_2025_social_identity_biases,macmillan2024ir}, and that LLMs exhibit cooperative or norm-aligned behavior even when such actions are payoff-dominated \cite{akata_2025_playing_repeated_games,fontana_etal_2024_nicer_than_humans_pd,lore_etal_2024_strategic_behavior_framing,fish_2025_algorithmic_collusion_llms}.
+The effect of this bias depends on the deployment objective.
+Persona framing interferes with incentive-responsive agents and supports value-aligned ones.
+The critical issue is that designers make this choice through persona assignment, often without recognizing it, and the resulting system behavior may not match their intent.
+Systems that appear to simulate rational strategic behavior encode normative assumptions imposed by the designer through persona choices.
+Equilibrium outcomes in LLM-based simulations are outputs shaped by embedded normative assumptions, not neutral predictions of system dynamics, a concern echoed in work on LLM-based social simulation and sociotechnical impacts of AI systems \cite{aher2023using,gao2024large,dominguez2024mapping,rakova2023algorithms}.